ErpNetDocs/tech/modules/logistics/inventory/lots/index.md

 Warehouse lots contain one row for each specific product, status, production batch and other specific warehousing conditions.
 Lot status can block certain operations.
 Items in a lot are all of the same type and produced under the same conditions, intended to have uniform quality and characteristics.
 The lots characteristics are:

 - Product - the product of the lot;
-- Lot number -
+- Lot number
-- Receipt Store Transaction - if the lot is not created manually, this field stores the receipt Store Transaction which created the current lot;
+- Receipt Store Transaction - if the lot isn't created manually, this field stores the receipt Store Transaction which created the current lot;
 - Status - the  status of the warehouse lot may be one of the following:
     - blocked for document (sales or service order);
     - blocked for party;